 Customer Intelligence (CI) is a crucial aspect of generating sales.
-Without it, it’s difficult to understand the expectations of customers from your brand and which message will force them to make decisions.
+Without it, it isn't easy to understand customers' expectations of your brand and which message will prompt them to make a decision.

 Fortunately, it doesn't have to be challenging to acquire customer intelligence.
 In this blog, let's explore how businesses are leveraging customer intelligence for personalized experiences.